Learn How To Draw Hands - Loomis Method Included

 The key to drawing a convincing hand is to start with basic shapes to establish form, and then to create the illusion of a light source to provide depth and realism.

-The Loomis Method
+The Loomis Method for Drawing Hands

 Here's a general explanation based on Loomis's approach to drawing, which could be applied to hands: